Frontier myth: Christopher "Kit" Carson

-William F. "Buffalo Bill" Cody
+William "Buffalo Bill" F. Cody

 Buffalo Bill Cody is a conglomeration of all of the previously mentioned frontier heroes.
 Cody was a showman that looked backwards at the West.
 He was trying to epitomize the West and the frontier hero as a time that should be remembered and enjoyed.
 Cody helped to make the image that he wanted.
 He did through newspapers, dime novels, and his stage shows, which eventually turned into the Wild West Show.
 Cody helped to define American history and American identity.

 Through his Wild West Show, Buffalo Bill showed the America that he wanted everyone to see, and that he knew people enjoyed.
-Indian battles, reenactments of famous battles, such as Little Bighorn where he would ride in after Custer had been killed and a banner would proclaim that he arrived too late.
+Indian battles, reenactments of famous battles, such as the Little Bighorn where he would ride in after George Armstrong Custer had been killed and a banner would proclaim that he arrived too late.
 Through his show Cody portrayed Indians as the savage stereotype that had been pervasive throughout American society.
 The Wild West "confounded distinctions between reality and representation."
 Cody played to the presumption that the audiences had.
 He was criticized for what people thought was the exploitation of Indians.

 Cody earned much money during his time producing the Wild West Show.
-However, due to bad business deals and investments he could not retire because he was broke and he died a showman, which was something that he did not want to do.
-But we should be grateful to him, he continued a tradition of storytelling that has continued on today.
-He did inflate his own self importance and the importance of Western heroes.
-But that only adds to the fascination and interesting nature that is Buffalo Bill.
+Due to bad business deals and investments, he could not retire because he was broke and he died a showman.